openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 #### Unique Topology

 A mechanism is needed for components of the cluster to understand that this is a 2 node control-plane topology which may require different handling.
-We will define a new value for the `TopologyMode` enum: `DualReplicaTopologyMode`.
+We will define a new value for the `TopologyMode` enum: `DualReplica`.
+The enum is used for the `controlPlaneTopology` and `infrastructureTopology` fields, and the currently supported values are `HighlyAvailable`, `SingleReplica` and `External`.

 However `TopologyMode` is not available at the point the Agent Based Installer (ABI) performs validation.
 We will therefore additionally define a new feature gate `DualReplicaTopology` that can be enabled in `install-config.yaml`, and which ABI can use to validate the proposed cluster - such as the proposed node count.